awsdocs/amazon-textract-developer-guide/doc_source/API_AnalyzeDocument.md

 + Form data \(key\-value pairs\)\.
 The related information is returned in two [Block](API_Block.md) objects, each of type `KEY_VALUE_SET`: a KEY `Block` object and a VALUE `Block` object\.
 For example, *Name: Ana Silva Carolina* contains a key and value\. *Name:* is the key\. *Ana Silva Carolina* is the value\.
 + Table and table cell data\.
 A TABLE `Block` object contains information about a detected table\.
 A CELL `Block` object is returned for each cell in a table\.
 + Lines and words of text\.
 A LINE `Block` object contains one or more WORD `Block` objects\.
 All lines and words that are detected in the document are returned \(including text that doesn't have a relationship with the value of `FeatureTypes`\)\.
++ Signatures\.
+A SIGNATURE `Block` object contains the location information of a signature in a document\.
+If used in conjunction with forms or tables, a signature can be given a Key\-Value pairing or be detected in the cell of a table\.
 + Query\.
 A QUERY Block object contains the query text, alias and link to the associated Query results block object\.
 + Query Result\.
 A QUERY\_RESULT Block object contains the answer to the query and an ID that connects it to the query asked\.
 This Block also contains a confidence score\.